 1973 sees the start of a trend that will dog the industry forever more…a flood of imitations following in the wake of a hit game.
-Literally dozens of PONG clones hit the market, including Midway’s Winner, actually made after the company obtains a license from Atari for the technology.
+Literally dozens of PONG clones hit the market, with some the first hitting the market coming from Ramtek, makers of computer displays and terminals.
+They get their quick jump onto the bandwagon from the fact that one of the owners of Andy Capp’s bar, home of the first PONG prototype, is also the VP of finance at Ramtek.
+Seeing reports of the money that Bushnell’s game brings in clues them into the great earning potential of the game.
+Other clones include Midway’s Winner, although they go the legit route – the company obtains a license from Atari for the technology.
 It also has video-out circuitry, allowing for the game to be broadcast on a TV set at the location, if a bar wants to annoy everyone in the place, for instance.
 The rest of these unofficial imitations come from outfits like Nutting Associates, Bushnell’s old employer.
 Their 1973 Wimbledon, where players use physical sliders to control their paddles, at least has the innovation of being one of the first true-colour video games (along with Atari’s own true-colour version of Gotcha, closely preceding NA’s game, see below).
 Other companies add token improvements to their games over the original, such as the ability to vary ball speed or giving the players a button to serve.
 In the case of Ramtek, they create what is touted as the first video game that can accommodate lone players as well as a two-player mode with Clean Sweep, where the gamer uses a paddle to knock a ball upwards into a playfield full of dots.
 When the ball moves through the dots they disappear, the goal being to erase them all and thereby achieving the titular clean sweep.

 Some of the variations on the PONG theme include: